 Get better quality

 Synthetic baby clothing is made with cheap fabrics that are prone to shrinking and fading.
 Whereas organic and eco-friendly clothes are made of high-quality fibers that can stand the test of time.

 They may cost more than regular clothing, but they’re guaranteed to save your pockets in the long run.
 You can wash them again and again without them falling apart or looking shabby.

 When your little one outgrows them, you can save them for your next baby.
-If you’re planning on having another one or swap them with other moms!
+If you’re planning on having another one or swapping them with other moms!

 As moms, we want to do everything in our power to support the wellness of our children.
 By shopping for organic and eco-friendly baby clothes, you’re not only giving your baby the ultimate comfort.
 But you’re helping in the battle to save our planet.

 Patrizia Bower is the CEO and founder of Little Beez Box.
 She’s passionate about protecting the environment and raising her son in an earth-friendly way.
 Her business supports other small businesses that are run by mompreneurs.
 And for every box sold her company plants a tree.
 She also founded a Facebook group where like-minded women share tips product ideas, eco-friendly activities, and how to raise our kids to care about the environment.
 When she’s not working on her business, she loves to spend time with her husband, their son Noah, and their dog Jax.